Strategic

 Most leaders are good at recognizing and addressing obvious threats.
 It's the slow-moving, hard-to-see ones that cause the real damage.

-Strategic Clarity is a leadership framework for spotting the non-obvious risks that can quietly erode your organization's position, often without triggering a single alarm until it's too late.
+The Strategic Clarity Framework™ is a leadership lens for spotting the non-obvious risks that can quietly erode your organization's position, often without triggering a single alarm until it's too late.

 It's rarely a single dramatic failure.
 It's a series of small, reasonable decisions that compound over time.
 The competitive landscape shifts.
 Internal practices drift.
 Yesterday's strengths become tomorrow's constraints.